jonasbn/til/git/delete_local_and_remote_tags.md

 # Delete local and remote tags

-Sometimes you accidently create a _bAd_ tag
+Sometimes you accidentally create a _bAd_ tag

 ```bash
 # local